 Nizatidine (By mouth)

-Treats ulcers, gastroesophageal reflux disease (GERD), and conditions that cause the stomach to produce too much stomach acid.
-Belongs to a class of drugs called histamine H2-blockers.
+Treats heartburn, a damaged esophagus, stomach ulcers, gastroesophageal reflux disease (GERD), and conditions that cause too much stomach acid.

-Axid AR, Axid PulvulesThere may be other brand names for this medicine.
+Axid ARThere may be other brand names for this medicine.

 How to Use This Medicine:

 Capsule, Liquid, Tablet

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.